 1. How do I qualify for Section 8 (Housing Choice Vouchers)?

-Qualifying for housing vouchers (Section 8) is determined by the PHA (Public Housing Authority).
+Qualifying for section 8 housing vouchers is determined by the PHA (Public Housing Authority).
 The PHA takes into account your total annual gross income and family size.
 Qualifying is restricted to U.S. citizens and certain non-citizens who have eligible immigration status.

 Your family's income may not exceed 50 percent of the median income for the county or city in which you live.
 The PHA serving your area will provide you with the income limits for your area and family size.